Fly Fishing Report on the Swift River Massachusetts: December 15, 2024

-We received another good report from a customer fishing this past week.
-Stream levels and flows are very consistent.
-They remain the same as last week which are above a normal level at 131 cfs and 2.84 ft.
+Stream levels and flows are still below a normal level at 44.7 cfs and 219 ft.
 Very good hatches are taking place.
-You should be able to catch trout even though the flows are higher than ideal.
 Use our pre-rigged in tandem cream midge larva and pupa and fish it under a strike indicator and you should see very good results.
 Little baetis or Blue-winged olives are hatching along with the cream midges.

 Perfect Flies are designed and tied to to imitate and behave like the natural foods the trout rely on to survive as much as possible.
 The more your fly looks like and moves through and on the surface of the water like the real things, the higher your odds of success.